 Responder Alert Program

-According to a 2020 CDC report, approximately 1 in 54 children in the United States is diagnosed with an autism spectrum disorder and autism is the fastest growing developmental disability.
+According to a 2020 CDC report, approximately one in 54 children in the United States is diagnosed with an autism spectrum disorder and autism is the fastest growing developmental disability.
 Another recent study stated that more than 3.5 million Americans live with an autism spectrum disorder.
-It’s a devastating fact that with these ever increasing numbers of autistic people, that every year autistic children or adults are injured or killed by police who unfortunately confuse the erratic behavior of an autistic person or child with that of a threatening criminal.
+It’s a devastating fact that with these ever-increasing numbers of autistic people, every year autistic children or adults are injured or killed by police who unfortunately confuse the erratic behavior of an autistic person or child with that of a threatening criminal.

 Officer William was involved in a call with a barricaded subject with a knife.
-The officer had a Vector Shield already deployed and a gun ready to deploy if needed.
-Because the officer had a Vector Shield, he was better protected from the man with the knife.
+The officer had a Vector already deployed and a gun ready to deploy if needed.
+Because the officer had a Vector, he was better protected from the man with the knife.
 The man was safely arrested.
 No lethal force was used.

 An officer from New Bedford PD in MA was attacked by a man with a machete.
-The officer was protected and stopped the machete with a Vector Shield.
+The officer was protected and stopped the machete with a Vector.
 The officer was safe and the man with the machete was arrested.
 No lethal force was used.

-Thanks to Chief David Green of the Wellford City Police Department for working with Vector Centerline De-Escalation Shields to take a giant step towards protecting the autistic and other emotionally disturbed persons as well as his own officers and now officers across the United States.
+Thanks to Chief David Green of the Wellford City Police Department for working with Vector Protective Barriers in taking a giant step towards protecting the autistic and other emotionally disturbed persons as well as his own officers, and now officers across the United States.

-If you are the parent, loved one or friend of an autistic person, autistic child or any person with a disability who could potentially have an episode during an interaction with law enforcement or if you are an officer or chief of a department who has 1 or more of these individuals in your community and you are looking for better tools to protect them as well as your officers, please listen to this episode of Law Enforcement Unconventional which is available on all major platforms.
+If you are the parent, loved one, or friend of an autistic person, autistic child, or any person with a disability who could potentially have an episode during an interaction with law enforcement or if you are an officer or chief of a department who has one or more of these individuals in your community and you are looking for better tools to protect them as well as your officers, please listen to this episode of Law Enforcement Unconventional which is available on all major platforms.

-If you would like more information on this program for your department or community, please call 239-281-8669 or email firstname.lastname@example.org or visit us on social media at Vector Centerline Police Shields.
+If you would like more information on this program for your department or community, please call 239-281-8669 or email firstname.lastname@example.org or visit us on social media at Vector Protective Barrier.

 Any interested persons can also reach out directly to your local police or sheriff’s department and ask them to call us to get more information on how to get this amazing program into your community.

-Businesses and individuals who wish to help can sponsor personal protection de-escalation shields and training to go into departments and can also purchase stickers to be given to autistic families in communities.
+Businesses and individuals who wish to help can sponsor personal protection barriers and training to go into departments and can also purchase stickers to be given to autistic families in communities.